learn-co-curriculum/html-link/README.md

 ## Overview

-In this lesson we will do a quick review of HTML links from the video lecture in the prior lesson.
+In this lesson we will do a quick review of HTML links.

 ## What's Covered in This Lesson